 African Wild Dog Reintroduction: In 2021, six wild dogs were translocated from Mozambique to Majete.
 The last confirmed sighting of wild dogs in Majete had been in the 1950s and there had been no stable population in Malawi for decades.
 For Majete this marked the moment the historical large carnivore guild was restored.

-The pack of wild dogs, three males and three females, have settled into their new home quickly and are popular sighting in the early evening when they can often be spotted trotting single file along the road preparing to hunt.
+The pack of wild dogs, three males and three females, have settled into their new home quickly and are popular sightings in the early evening when they can often be spotted trotting single file along the road preparing to hunt.
 We expect the pack to den and produce their first litter in early 2022.

 Sign up to be the first to hear #GoodNews happening around African Parks.×